 We define $S_{0T}\equiv S_{0T}^{(u)}$.
 Plugging Eq.~\eqref{eq:Tunneling_current} into Eq.~\eqref{eq:Define_noise_terms}, we use the Kubo formula to obtain

-where in the third line we only kept charge-conserving terms, and in the last lime we switched dummy indicies for half the terms.
+where in the third line we only kept charge-conserving terms, and in the last line we switched dummy indices for half the terms.
 We can also note that by switching between $t$ and $\tau$ in the second term, we just obtain that the second term is the complex conjugate of the first.
-Separating this to products of terms given to us by Eq.~\eqref{eq:Current_and_vertex} and Eq.~\eqref{eq:Two_Tunnel_Operator_Function}, we obtain
+Separating this into products of terms given to us by Eqs.~\eqref{eq:Current_and_vertex} and \eqref{eq:Two_Tunnel_Operator_Function}, we obtain

 where we employ here two positive short time cutoffs, with $\kappa>\varepsilon$.
 Assuming $v_{l}^{(u)}=v_{l}^{(d)}=v_{l}$, and changing variables to $t=\tau+y$, we obtain